 This includes Maths, Sciences and the Creative Design subjects which include Product Design, Art, Textiles and Food.
 It also includes the Numeracy Strategy.
 STEM subjects encourage hands on exploration of subjects and develop pupils’ problem solving, creativity and critical thinking skills.
 It is important that we give our pupils these opportunities so that they can be successful in an increasingly technical and innovation dependent world.

 School of Life Skills and World Studies

-This includes the Welsh Baccalaureate, History, Geography, Religious Education, Personal and Social Education, Sport, Seven Skills, and a wide range of Option subjects in Upper School.
+This includes the Welsh Baccalaureate, History, Geography, Religious Education, Personal and Social Education, Sport, World Studies, and a wide range of Option subjects in Upper School.
 The Digital Competence Framework which focuses on developing pupils digital skills and IT are also delivered through the School of Life Skills and World Studies.
 The School of Life Studies and World Skills builds skills in communication, writing and critical thinking.
 It encourages pupils to think creatively and ask questions.
 It supports our pupils to develop a global perspective by deepening their understanding and appreciation of other’s cultures and other’s points of view.

 School of Wellbeing and Inclusion

 The wellbeing of the pupils in our care is of the greatest importance to us.
 We want our pupils to feel safe, happy and fully included in all aspects of school life.
 The School of Wellbeing and Inclusion provides this pastoral care and support for all the pupils in the school.
 They also work with pupils and their families to promote good attendance.
 All pupils with special needs and disabilities are looked after by the School of Wellbeing and Inclusion who oversee their specific needs as well as overseeing their learning, attainment and achievement.